ironhack-labs/lab-authentication-with-passport/README.md

 ## Iteration #2: The Login Feature

 In order to add the login feature, let's add 1 get route to our router to display the login page.
 Once we have that, let's add a form to our `views/passport/login.ejs` file.
 The form should make a POST request to `/login`.
-Once have the form, let's add another route to the router to receive that data and log the user in.
+Once we have the form, let's add another route to the router to receive that data and log the user in.

 **But Wait**